 2.5.1.
 The use of personal computers and commercial internet connections are recommended for best connectivity with the GCPME DL courseware.
 The use of base NIPRNET may degrade system performance due to local base security requirements which may be unique to each installation.
 These restrictions are beyond the control of the Global College.
-Connection issues on
+Connection issues on NIPRNET should be resolved through the local communications squadron.

-Learners are cautioned that use of the NIPRNET for GCPME DL work may degrade performance due to local internet filtering protocols
+Students are cautioned that use of the NIPRNET for GCPME DL work may degrade performance due to local internet filtering protocols